jondot/react-flight/README.md

 effortless way to animate an idea, an interaction, or a short movie-like composition in a self-contained widget (a React component after all).

+NEW: For video, check out [React Flight in Three Minutes](https://youtu.be/HBEn-KN_u04).

 ## Quick Start (From Scratch)

 Just clone and use the example, built around `create-react-app`: